jaivsh/Agrisim/README.md

 - Holistic Agricultural Planning: The system offers a comprehensive approach to agricultural planning, considering both economic and environmental factors for optimal results.

+## Need Help?

+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/jaivardhan-shukla-3633a2190/), know more about me at prathamesh.co